Bonelab/spineFE-benchmark/README.md

 ```
 .
 ├── data/
-│   ├── calibration_files/        # Calibration text files for converting HU to density (full set needs to be downloaded from OSF)
+│   ├── calibration_files/        # Calibration text files for converting HU to density (full set needs to be downloaded from [Zenodo](https://doi.org/10.5281/zenodo.15313258))
 │   ├── meta_data/                # CSV files with individual info (must be downloaded separately)
-│   └── nii_files/                # CT and mask files in NIfTI format (full set needs to be downloaded from OSF)
+│   └── nii_files/                # CT and mask files in NIfTI format (full set needs to be downloaded from [Zenodo](https://doi.org/10.5281/zenodo.15313258))
 ├── notebooks/                    # Jupyter notebooks for processing and analysis
 ├── results/                      # Output figures, tables, and tabulated values
 ├── CITATION.cff                  # Please cite this project AND related projects below if using this data